 I am Professor and Canada Research Chair in Value Theory and the Philosophy of Public Policy.
 My research areas are normative ethics and the philosophy of social science.
 More specifically, I work on the formal features of theories of distributive justice.
 My monographs include Moral Aggregation (2015) and Egalitarianism (2015).
 I co-edited Oxford Handbook of Value Theory (2015) with Jonas Olson and Weighing and Reasoning (2015) with Andrew Reisner.
 I am interested to apply the results of philosophical analysis to the practical issues arising from public policy.
-The major output of my interests in public policy is The Ethics of Health Care Rationing (2014; second edition 2022), which I co-authored with Greg Bognar.
+The major output of my interests in public policy is The Ethics of Health Care Rationing (2014; second edition 2022), which I co-authored with Greg Bognar, and The Ethics of Pandemics (2023).

 I began my academic career as Donnelly Junior Research Fellow at University College, Oxford and then as Research Fellow at Harvard University and Melbourne University.
 I moved to McGill University in 2007, where I teach and conduct research as Professor.
 I have held visiting fellowships and professorships at Universite Catholique de Louvain; University of Stockholm; University of Tokyo; St Anne's College, Oxford; New York University; Fondation Brocher; College d'etudes mondiales, Paris; the Waseda Institute for Advanced Study, Tokyo; Corpus Christi College, Oxford; Hebrew University of Jerusalem; the Institute for Futures Studies, Stockholm; and the Swedish Collegium for Advanced Study, Uppsala.

-Currently, I am working on a series of papers on measurement in ethics; a monograph on pandemic response and preparedness; and a second edition of Egalitarianism.
+Currently, I am working on a series of papers on measurement in ethics and a second edition of Egalitarianism, which I attempt to complete by the end of 2023.

 and my books in Japanese.